minio/docs/source/operations/concepts/availability-and-resiliency.rst

       Each peer site is deployed to an independent datacenter to provide protection from large-scale failure or disaster.
       If one datacenter goes completely offline, clients can fail over to the other site.

-MinIO replication can automatically heal a site that has partial or total data loss due to transient or sustained downtime.
+MinIO replication can automatically :ref:`heal <minio-concepts-healing>` a site that has partial or total data loss due to transient or sustained downtime.
    .. figure:: /images/availability/availability-multi-site-healing.svg
       :figwidth: 100%
       :alt: Diagram of a multi-site deployment while healing